mpertea/stringtie2/README.md

 ### Using super-reads with Stringtie

-After running the super-reads module (see the SuperRead_RNA/README.md file for usage details), there is a BAM file which contains sorted alignment for both short reads and super-reads, called *`sr_merge.bam`*, created in the selected output directory.
-This file can be directly given as the main input file to StringTie as described in the _Running Stringtie_ section above.
+After running the super-reads module (see the <a href="https://github.com/mpertea/stringtie2/blob/master/SuperReads_RNA/README.md">SuperReads_RNA</a> module documentation for usage details), there is a BAM file which contains sorted alignment for both short reads and super-reads, called *`sr_merge.bam`*, created in the selected output directory.
+This file can be directly given as the main input file to StringTie as described in the [Running StringTie](#running-stringtie) section above.

 ## License